 Alternatively, if you’re looking to make your NFT collection open to anyone, you can launch it via an auction.
 There are different types of auction – Dutch Auction, which sells tokens in price tranches until the collection is sold out, and English, in which buyers “fight it out” and the highest bidders win.
 The limitation to using a public auction is that it tends to prioritize the wealthier community members.

 In either case, understanding how your choice of drop will impact the project is essential, and something you’ll need to consider as part of your strategy.

-NFTs are about building relationships with your audience, and one important element of that is making sure they’re equipped to keep their NFTs safe even after the collection sells out.
+NFTs are about building relationships with your audience.
+One important element of that is making sure they’re equipped to keep their NFTs safe even after the collection sells out.
 This is why education around Web3 security is so essential to your relationship with your audience.

 Web3 is coming, and with it, the expectations of your audience is shifting.
-Understanding the new ways audiences are engaging with brands and each other is critical for anyone managing a brand or community – and NFTs are one of the key vehicles for this new style of relationship.
+Understanding the new ways audiences are engaging with brands and each other is critical for anyone managing a brand or community.
+NFTs are one of the key vehicles for this new style of relationship.

-No matter how big or small you are, you can leverage the mechanics of Web3 to create a self-sustaining culture for your brand – and now you have an overview of how that process might work for you.
+No matter how big or small you are, you can leverage the mechanics of Web3 to create a self-sustaining culture for your brand.
+Now you have an overview of how that process might work for you.

 Be bold, be creative and stay safe.
 See you in Web3!